MuGrahiman/ML-Transaction-Fraud-Detection/README.md

 # **Transaction-Fraud-Detection** 🚀

 ## **📖 Overview**
-This project implements a **Fraud Detection System** using **Random Forest Classifier** to classify transactions as **fraudulent or non-fraudulent** based on historical transaction data.
-The model analyzes transaction patterns and identifies anomalies that may indicate fraud.
+This project implements a **Fraud Detection System** using both **Random Forest Classifier** and **Gradient Boosting** to classify transactions as **fraudulent or non-fraudulent** based on historical transaction data.
+The models analyze transaction patterns and identify anomalies that may indicate fraud.

 ---